yhuang85/mandy/docs/_sources/physics/quantum-theory-of-fields.rst.txt

 		v(0, 1/2) &= \frac{1}{\sqrt{2}} \begin{bmatrix} 0 \\ 1 \\ 0 \\ b_- \end{bmatrix}, \quad v(0, -1/2) &&= -\frac{1}{\sqrt{2}} \begin{bmatrix} 1 \\ 0 \\ b_- \\ 0 \end{bmatrix}
 	\end{alignat*}

 So far we haven't really achieved much by assuming the parity conservation.
 What eventually pins down the spinors is, once again, the causality condition.
-To see this, let's try to construct the Dirac field following :math:`\eqref{eq_defn_psi_field}` (with a slight change of variable names because :math:`\beta` is already occupied) as follows
+To see this, let's try to construct the Dirac field following :math:`\eqref{eq_defn_psi_field}` as follows

 .. math::
 	:nowrap: